suchmememanyskill/TegraScript/README.md

 - You can define ?marks by using them as a command, so just `?variable;` will work.

 You can use these variables in place of int, string or jmp inputs respectively, so for example `@b = setInt(@a)` or `setString($a, $b)`

+Note though that the int variables can't be assigned negative values

 ### Built in variables
 There are some built in variables: